Procedures

 • As a general rule, the more extensive your droop, the more extensive will be your scars.

-• Wait until you are done having children before considering breast lift & enhancement.
+• Wait until you are done having children before considering a breast lift & enhancement.

 • Quit smoking for at least 4 weeks before surgery and 4 weeks after surgery to reduce your risk of healing problems.